-Clipperz is a web-based tool that helps you keep your passwords, cards, notes, and other sensitive data secure.
+Clipperz is a web-based free password manager tool that helps you keep your passwords, online accounts, credit cards, data, notes, and other sensitive data secure.

-It’s a free tool that uses cryptographic encryption to protect your passwords and data from online attacks.
+It’s a free tool that uses cryptographic encryption to protect your usernames and passwords and data from online attacks.
 But the free software has a boatload of flaws.

-But that being said, you might find some small features included in the software to protect your account from Intruders.
+But that being said, you might find some small features included in the password manager software to protect your account from Intruders.

 And what are these small positive facets?

 #1.
-Clipperz tries to make it as easy as possible to get started with it.
-And though it’s not a big deal, ultimately, no ones like to install an app and follow several different steps to get started with a software.
+Clipperz is an open source software tool and tries to make it as easy as possible to get started with it.
+And though it’s not a big deal, ultimately, nobody is likely to install an app and follow several different steps to get started with a password manager software.

 After this brief setup, you come across a clean and sleek interface that even a novice can get along with quickly.